scrabwind/book-search/README.md

 #### Jest vs Vitest

-I went with Vitest since it's easier intergration with Vite while API beging basically the same.
+I went with Vitest because of intergration with Vite while API begging basically the same.
 Also Vitest UI mode is kinda nice